g-omarsdottir/shaping-sustainable-surf/TESTING.md

 - The project uses Stripe's test mode for simulating payments.
 - All communications with Stripe API are done over HTTPS.

 **Environment Variables**: Sensitive information like API keys are stored as environment variables to prevent exposure in the codebase.
+As precaution and to eliminate human error of deploying the project with DEBUG setting true, the switching between on and off is handled by environmental variable in env.py setting.
+If the variable is found, the code is in development environment and debug is set to true.
+If variable is not found, the code is in production environment and debug is set to false.

 **Error Handling**: Verified that error messages do not expose sensitive information.